apace7/local_volume_database/docs/source/usage.rst

   * **ref_star_formation_history**

-Citations to database and citations to the LVDB input
+Citations to the LVDB and citations to the LVDB input
 -----------------------------

 The LVDB is set up to enable citations to the literature input of the LVDB.
 All reference columns (**ref_**) follow the same format of author last name (removed of special characters) + `NASA ADS bibcode <https://ui.adsabs.harvard.edu/>`_.
 There is a BibTeX file (`table/lvdb.bib <https://github.com/apace7/local_volume_database/blob/main/table/lvdb.bib>`_) with BibTeX entries from ADS with the key matching the LVDB reference column.
 There is an `ADS public library <https://ui.adsabs.harvard.edu/public-libraries/fVKkEJbdRyCmscCOwzsz6w>`_ that contains the majority of the literature LVDB input.
 The example notebook `example_notebooks/example_latex_citations.ipynb <https://github.com/apace7/local_volume_database/blob/main/example_notebooks/example_latex_citations.ipynb>`_ contains an example of creating a latex table with citations using the LVDB.
-The LVDB package also contains a function that will output references (see `example_notebooks/example_lvdb_package.ipynb <https://github.com/apace7/local_volume_database/blob/main/example_notebooks/example_lvdb_package.ipynb>`_)
+The LVDB package also contains a function that will output references (see `example_lvdb_package.ipynb <https://github.com/apace7/local_volume_database/blob/main/example_notebooks/example_lvdb_package.ipynb>`_).

 As ADS bibcode are a fixed length of 19 characters, the ADS bibcode can be retrieved from the LVDB reference columns if users wish to use the ADS bibcodes instead.
 Other public tools such as  `adstex <https://github.com/yymao/adstex>`_ can be used to create bibtex files.

 Users of the LVDB are encouraged to cite the LVDB input (of the systems studied in their analysis) to give proper acknowledgment to the community.
+The references could be included in a table or appendix.
+See Appendix A of this paper (`Cerny et al. 2024 <https://ui.adsabs.harvard.edu/abs/2024arXiv241000981C/abstract>`_) for an example of including internal LVDB references to the text of a paper.

-If you use the LVDB in your research please include a link to the github repository (https://github.com/apace7/local_volume_database) and cite the database paper (once it is written).
+If you use the LVDB in your research please include a link to the github repository (https://github.com/apace7/local_volume_database) and cite the LVDB overview paper (once it is written).
 An example in latex is: This work has made use of the Local Volume Database\footnote{\url{https://github.com/apace7/local_volume_database }}.

 ..
 The bibtex of the LVDB paper is below: